anxhirr/a-react-dropdown/README.md

-# React + TypeScript + Vite
+# A React Dropdown + Typescript

-Goog Search simplifies the creation of feature-rich search input components that offer seamless functionality without limiting your ability to customize the elements that matter most to you.
+A React Dropdown simplifies the creation of feature-rich dropdown select component that offers seamless functionality without limiting your ability to customize the elements that matter most to you.

 ## Examples